-- Take a look at the supported platforms. - Either download the pre-built 32-bit i386-Linux native hadoop libraries (available as part of hadoop distribution in lib/native directory) or build them yourself. - Make sure you have any of or all of >zlib-1.2, >gzip-1.2, >bzip2-1.0 and >lzo2.0 packages for your platform installed; depending on your needs.
+- Take a look at the supported platforms. - Either download the pre-built 32-bit i386-Linux native hadoop libraries (available as part of hadoop distribution in lib/native directory) or build them yourself. - Ensure you have either or both of >zlib-1.2 and >lzo2.0 packages for your platform installed; depending on your needs.